 The deceased's doctor will normally issue the following:

-- A Medical Certificate of Cause of Death (in a sealed envelope). - A formal notice which states that the doctor has signed the medical certificate and should inform you how and where to register the death.
-(See List of Local Registrars).
+- A Medical Certificate of Cause of Death. - A formal notice which states that the doctor has signed the medical certificate and should inform you. how and where to register the death.
+(See List of Local Registrar's).